-In the left side, there are three Japanese style rocky tubs.
+On the left side, there are three Japanese style pools surrounded by rocks.

 It snowed a lot and looked really nice; however, the water was heavily chlorinated again.

-In the right side, there is Relaxation Pools.
+On the right side, there are Relaxation Pools.

 I would say nothing on the water condition anymore.

-Let’s go back to Historic Bath House and look at the concrete bank protection.
+Let’s go back to the Historic Bath House and look at the concrete bank protection.